Home » Resources for autism » Social Stories for Kids With Autism – The Ultimate Guide

 Some children on the spectrum do not understand the concept of personal space.
 This video is a good social story about respecting the personal space of others.

-Social story for hitting
+Social Story for Hitting

 Images courtesy of Teachers Pay Teachers

-Social Stories for stealing
+Social Stories for Stealing

 Image via boardmaker